Cnized/used-car-price-prediction/README.md

 - `price` stored as text with currency symbols and commas (`"$21,500"`)
 - `milage` stored as text with units (`"45,000 mi."`)
 - `engine` a free-text description bundling horsepower, displacement, cylinder count, and fuel type into one string (`"300.0HP 3.7L V6 Cylinder Engine Flex Fuel Capability"`)
-- `model` with **622 unique values** across ~4,000 rows — most appearing only once or twice
+- `model` and other categorical features with high cardinality
-- A heavily right-skewed target: median price ~$31K, but a long tail up to $489K
+- A heavily right-skewed target: median price ~$31K, but a long tail reaching several million dollars due to a few extreme listings

 None of this was clean going in — cleaning it was most of the actual work.